 Nations reach accord to protect marine life on high seas

 An updated framework to protect marine life in the regions outside national boundary waters, known as the high seas, had been in discussions for more than 20 years, but previous efforts to reach an agreement had repeatedly stalled.
-The unified agreement treaty was reached late Saturday.
+The unified agreement treaty, which applies to nearly half the planet’s surface, was reached late Saturday.

 “We only really have two major global commons — the atmosphere and the oceans,” said Georgetown marine biologist Rebecca Helm.
 While the oceans may draw less attention, “protecting this half of earth’s surface is absolutely critical to the health of our planet.”

-Now that long-awaited treaty text has been finalized, Nichola Clark, an oceans expert at the Pew Charitable Trusts who observed the talks in New York, said, “This is a once in a generation opportunity to protect the oceans — a major win for biodiversity.”
+Nichola Clark, an oceans expert at the Pew Charitable Trusts who observed the talks in New York, called the long-awaited treaty text “a once-in-a-generation opportunity to protect the oceans — a major win for biodiversity.”

 The treaty will create a new body to manage conservation of ocean life and establish marine protected areas in the high seas.
 And Clark said that’s critical to achieve the U.N.
 Biodiversity Conference’s recent pledge to protect 30% of the planet’s waters, as well as its land, for conservation.